ovpanait/zynq-aes/README.md

 considerable overhead.

 Therefore, there is a lot of room for improvement in this area (converting the
-processing pipeline input to deal with arbitrary-sized data) and it is on my
+processing pipeline input to deal with arbitrary-sized data).

-TODO list.
+## TODO list

+- [ ] add fallback cipher in linux driver to handle 192-bit keys
+- [ ] convert the processing pipeline to deal with arbitrary-sized data
+- [ ] add support for XTS mode

 ## Quick Start
 Generate bitstream for your platform (must have vivado environment sourced).
 In my case, the part code for ARTY Z7-20 board is xc7z020clg400-1: